European Rare and Inhibitor Network (ERIN)

 If you are interested in learning more about the disorder:

-Learn more about it – here
+Learn more about Factor XIII deficiency – here

 Share the story!
 Raise awareness!
 Help the cause!